fmaste/Haskell/Nix.md

 ```/nix/store```, and some tools to manipulate the store.
 In Nix there is the
 notion of a derivation rather than a package.
 The difference can be subtle at
 the beginning, so I will often use the words interchangeably.

-From an administrator's point of view: if you want an old PHP version for one
-application, but want to upgrade the rest of the system, that's not painful any
-more.

-There are no upgrade/downgrade scripts for your data.
-It doesn't make sense with
-this approach, because there's no real derivation to be upgraded.
-With Nix you
-switch to using other software with its own stack of dependencies, but there's
-no formal notion of upgrade or downgrade when doing so.
-* If there is a data format change, then migrating to the new data format
-remains your own responsibility.

 A package/expression